Skip to Content

 How much do Doro phones cost?

 In today’s market, Doro phones can cost from around £25 to £180 – it all depends on what you want and what you need your mobile phone for.
-For instance, if you are wanting to link hearing aids you might be limited on what model you can go for, as not all will be compatible with all hearing aids and - more importantly - the devices you are currently wearing.
+For instance, if you want to link hearing aids you might be limited on what model you can go for, as not all will be compatible with all hearing aids and - more importantly - the devices you are currently wearing.

 Doro Mobile